Oxford English Dictionary: Second edition

 By 1989, the NOED project had achieved its primary goals, and the editors, working online, had successfully combined the original text, Burchfield's supplement, and a small amount of newer material, into a single unified dictionary.
 The word "new" was again dropped from the name, and the second edition of the OED, or the OED2, was published.
 The first edition retronymically became the OED1.

 The Oxford English Dictionary 2 was printed in 20 volumes.
-Up to a very late stage, all the volumes of the first edition were started on letter boundaries.
+Up to a very late stage, all the volumes of the first edition were started on initial letter boundaries.
 For the second edition, there was no attempt to start them on letter boundaries, and they were made roughly equal in size.
 The 20 volumes started with A, B.B.C., Cham, Creel, Dvandva, Follow, Hat, Interval, Look, Moul, Ow, Poise, Quemadero, Rob, Ser, Soot, Su, Thru, Unemancipated, and Wave.

 The content of the OED2 is mostly just a reorganization of the earlier corpus, but the retypesetting provided an opportunity for two long-needed format changes.
 The headword of each entry was no longer capitalized, allowing the user to readily see those words that actually require a capital letter.
 Murray had devised his own notation for pronunciation, there being no standard available at the time, whereas the OED2 adopted the modern International Phonetic Alphabet.
 Unlike the earlier edition, all foreign alphabets except Greek were transliterated.

+Following page 832 of Volume XX, Wave-Zyxt, there is a 143-page separately paginated bibliography, a conflation of the OED 1st edition's published with the 1933 Supplement and that in Volume IV of the Supplement published in 1986.

 The British quiz show Countdown awarded the leather-bound complete version to the champions of each series between its inception in 1982 and Series 63 in 2010.
-The prize was axed after Series 83, completed in June 2021, due to being considered out of date.
+The prize was axed after Series 83, completed in June 2021, as it was considered out of date.

 When the print version of the second edition was published in 1989, the response was enthusiastic.
 Author Anthony Burgess declared it "the greatest publishing event of the century", as quoted by the Los Angeles Times.
 Time dubbed the book "a scholarly Everest", and Richard Boston, writing for The Guardian, called it "one of the wonders of the world".